apache/incubator-gluten/docs/get-started/ClickHouse.md

 1. prefer cache
 2. prefer spill

-Switch through the configuration `spark.gluten.sql.columnar.shuffle.preferSpill`, the default is `false`, enable prefer cache shuffle.
+Switch through the configuration `spark.gluten.sql.columnar.backend.ch.shuffle.preferSpill`, the default is `false`, enable prefer cache shuffle.

 In the prefer cache mode, as much memory as possible will be used to cache the shuffle data.
 When the memory is insufficient, spark will actively trigger the memory spill.
 You can also specify the threshold size through `spark.gluten.sql.columnar.backend.ch.spillThreshold` to Limit memory usage.
 The default value is `0MB`, which means no limit on memory usage.